dualeoo/FindActivationDateOfPhoneNumber/README.md

 ### 2. For each phone number, find the newest activation date (PhoneNumber.find_last_activation_date)

-We now look at PhoneNumber.date_dictionary of this phone number.
+We now look at PhoneNumber.date_dictionary of each phone number.
 For each date in PhoneNumber.date_dictionary, we look for the date with corresponding value =  0b01.
 Why?
 Obviously we don't care about deactivation date so we don't care those with 0b10.
 Those with value of 0b11 represents transition from prepaid to postpaid or vice versa.